Now we come to examining the major alignment centres that have emerged into prominence in the making of the map.

 There's no clear rule about what makes a major node.
 Stone circles are undoubtedly important nodes.
 But look at quoits, and one or two are major alignment nodes (Lanyon and West Lanyon Quoits) while others aren't.

 Most menhirs have one, two or three alignments intersecting them, while others are definite network centres with far more alignments - four, five, six or seven.
-To some menhirs no alignments have yet been found.
 So sites such as menhirs can have quite variable significance in the wider alignment system.

 Quality is more important than quantity, and it is important not to undermine this research work by adding weak or inaccurate alignments.
 The core aim is to try to gain a good and true a picture of the megalithic mindset and worldview, through studying the traces the ancients left behind.